-Precinct design will include beyond compliance provisions targeting zero net carbon emissions, creating an environmentally friendly precinct with renewable and resilient energy and water systems.
+Precinct design will include beyond compliance provisions targeting zero net carbon emissions, creating an environmentally friendly precinct with renewable and sustainable, resilient energy and water systems, and retention of existing native vegetation, where possible.
 Biodiversity throughout the precinct will also be protected and enhanced through the development process.
 The precinct will connect to and build upon Country, as well as sympathetically respond to the existing topographical and natural character of the area.
 Aboriginal and heritage places will be conserved, enhanced and celebrated.

-- a) Develop a vibrant, connected and permeable 24-hour metropolitan city centre, centred on the metro station and a global destination for business, tourism and social experiences. - b) To become the premier location of choice for advanced manufacturing and high technology industries in Australia. - c) Create an aerospace and defence industries sub-precinct comparable with recognised international benchmark precincts. - d) Create a health and education precinct comparable with recognised international benchmark precincts, incorporating a multiversity with STEM focussed education, leveraging from collaboration with the industrial sectors in neighbouring precincts and underpinned by the superior accessibility of mass transit. - e) Create a highly distinctive city character with a public domain of outstanding urban design, architectural and landscape merit that responds to site characteristics and context. - f) Develop street networks and links to rail stations to accommodate public transport infrastructure provision to allow for a 30-minute city and create pedestrian orientated development centred around key destinations and around transport nodes, for example metro station/s. - g) Establish public and private domains which mitigate and adapt to urban heat and support innovative water sensitive urban design. - h) Protect the operations of the Airport, including 24-hour operations, and provide appropriate protections for the community
+- a) Develop a vibrant, connected and permeable 24-hour metropolitan city centre, centred on the metro station and a global destination for business, tourism and social experiences. - b) To become the premier location of choice for advanced manufacturing and high technology industries in Australia. - c) Create an aerospace and defence industries sub-precinct comparable with recognised international benchmark precincts. - d) Create a health and education precinct comparable with recognised international benchmark precincts, incorporating a multiversity with STEM focussed education, leveraging from collaboration with the industrial sectors in neighbouring precincts and underpinned by the superior accessibility of mass transit. - e) Create a highly distinctive city character with a public domain of outstanding urban design, architectural and landscape merit that responds to site characteristics and context. - f) Develop street networks and links to rail stations to accommodate public transport infrastructure provision to allow for a 30-minute city and create pedestrian orientated development centred around key destinations and around transport nodes, for example metro station/s. - g) Significantly reduce reliance on single occupancy private motor vehicles for trips, enabling the majority of trips in Precinct to be undertaken using sustainable forms of transport such as public transport, walking and cycling. - h) Establish public and private domains which mitigate and adapt to urban heat and support innovative water sensitive urban design. - i) Protect the operations of the Airport, including 24-hour operations, and provide appropriate protections for the community.